Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Methodology

 \subsection{Final answer generation}

-After all actions' executions, we propose a prompt template shown in Figure~\ref{fig:final-prompt} to integrate all corrected answers and corresponding sub-questions of the AC.
-Then, it can prompt LLM to refer to the newest retrieved information and generate the final answer starting with "[Final Content]" through the corrected reasoning chain.
+After all actions' executions, we use a prompt template shown in Figure~\ref{fig:final-prompt} to integrate all corrected answers and sub-questions of the AC.
+Then, we prompt LLM with retrieved information and generate the final answer starting with "[Final Content]" through the corrected reasoning chain.